gtech-31/osTicket-setup/README.md

 <h2>Step 8.
 Install osTicket</h2>
-<p>Unzip osTicket-v1.15.8.zip file located in the osTicket-Installation-Files folder.
+<p>*CRITICAL STEPS* Unzip osTicket-v1.15.8.zip file located in the osTicket-Installation-Files folder.
 After extracting, copy the upload folder into the directory C:\inetpub\wwwroot.
 Once copied, rename the upload folder to "osTicket" *IMPORTANT NOTE* Make sure 'osTicket' is written exactly the same way as shown for IIS can recognize it as the application directory.
 Finally, reload IIS by opening it and performing a stop and start of the server to apply the changes and prepare osTicket for configuration.</p>
 <p align="center">
   <img src="Images/canvas (33).png" width="200"/>
   <img src="Images/canvas (34).png" width="200"/>